-Our History
+Our Origins

 The Origins of The Justice Education Center’s Policy and Programming Initiatives

-The Justice Education Center, Inc. has been dedicated to policymaker and public education in justice reform.
+Since its inception, The Justice Education Center, Inc. has been dedicated to policymaker and public education in justice reform.
 This commitment has manifested itself in a number of statewide campaigns, including two documentaries on the role of incarceration and community-based sanctions in justice policy, a live 90 minute special on child sexual abuse, an incarceration simulation for Connecticut General Assembly members at the Old Haddam Jail, and a series of seminars for electronic and print media on key criminal justice topics in partnership with the Connecticut Humanities Council, among other initiatives.

 Programming